 - All safety protocols continue to meet or exceed guidance provided by BC’s Provincial Health Officer, WorkSafe BC, and my governing body, CMTBC.

-- Step 3 represents a shift in focus from COVID-19 safety plans to communicable disease prevention.
+- We have shifted in focus from COVID-19 safety plans to communicable disease prevention.
 As such, there will be ongoing self-assessment for signs of communicable illness in all patients and any therapists who share the clinic space.

 - Please reschedule your appointment if you, or anyone in your household, has signs of illness.

-- No one who is waiting for a COVID test result or who has received a positive test result within the previous 14 days, or who has close contact with someone in those circumstances, may receive treatment at the clinic.
+- Please reschedule if you are waiting for a COVID test result or have received a positive test result within the previous 14 days.

 - Therapists will make every effort to minimize incidental contact between each other and their patients.

-- Please arrive on time and no more than 5 minutes early for you appointments.
-They are scheduled to allow necessary time in between for administrative tasks, cleaning etc.
+- To help facilitate physical distancing in our small space, please arrive on time and no more than 5 minutes early for you appointments.
+Appointments are scheduled to allow necessary time in between for administrative tasks, cleaning etc.